A-Archives-and-Forks/luckygametools.github.io/README_en.md

 <h2>DCode will be updated irregularly in the [Telegram group](https://t.me/luckygametools ), and sharing in the Steam group is prohibited (Import Game Before Copy DCode)</h2>

+<h3>Some games are only open to special users.
+Please contact the Telegram group owner to grant permission https://t.me/luckygametools</h3>

 ##
 - Automatic Download Manifest
 - unlock game